OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `nav_main`: Navigation *from* `MainFragment`
 - `nav_explore`: Navigation *in* `MainFragment`

-Fragments themselves are organized in order of lifecycle.
-So the first override would be `onCreate`, followed by `onCreateView`, and so on. `onCreateView` is where all view instantiation and configuration takes place, and is separated into three phases:
+Fragments themselves are based off a super class called `ViewBindingFragment` that takes a view-binding and then leverages it within the fragment lifecycle.

 - Create variables [Bindings, Adapters, etc]
 - Set up the UI
 - Set up ViewModel instances and LiveData observers

 `findViewById` is to **only** be used when interfacing with non-Auxio views.
 Otherwise, view-binding should be used in all cases.
-Avoid usages of databinding outside of the `onCreateView` step unless absolutely necessary.
+Code that involves retrieving the binding should be isolated into its own function, with the binding being obtained by calling `requireBinding`.

 At times it may be more appropriate to use a `View` instead of a full blown fragment.
 This is okay as long as view-binding is still used.